DejanGegic/NetworkNanny/docs/REDME.md

 - [🛠️ Build it yourself](#️-build-it-yourself)
 - [📈🪲 Future improvements, known bugs, etc.](#-future-improvements-known-bugs-etc)

-# ❓ What is this?
+# ❓ What is NetworkNanny?

 It's a configurable, performant, and stable file server with a built-in rate limiter, written in Go.